Asymptotic cohomology vanishing and a converse to the Andreotti-Grauert theorem on surfaces: Introduction

+In his paper \cite{Dem10}, Demailly proved the converse of the holomorphic Morse inequality under various situations.
+These results can be seen as a \lq\lq partial" converse of the Andreotti-Grauert theorem.
+The original part of this paper is to give an \lq\lq exact" converse (see \cite{Dem10} and Section \ref{hol} of this paper for the precise statement).
+By combining Theorem \ref{AG1} and the result of \cite{Dem10}, the asymptotic behavior of the higher cohomology on a surface can be interpreted in terms of the curvature.

-In section 3, the various characterization of $q$-positivity of a semi-ample line bundle are given on an arbitrary compact complex manifold.
-Semi-ampleness means that its holomorphic global section of some positive multiple of a line bundle has no common zero set.
-A semi-ample line bundle gives a holomorphic map to the projective space.
-(See \cite{Laz04} for more details of a semi-ample line bundle.)
+In Section 3, various characterizations of the $q$-positivity of a semi-ample line bundle are given on an arbitrary compact complex manifold.
+A line bundle $L$ is called {\textit{semi-ample}}, if its holomorphic global sections of some positive multiple of $L$ have no common zero set.
+A semi-ample line bundle induces a holomorphic map to the projective space.
+(See \cite{Laz04} for more details on a semi-ample line bundle.)

-Theorem \ref{Main} provides the characterization of fibre dimensions of a holomorphic map with $q$-positivity concept.
-When the map is the holomorphic map to the projective space associated with a sufficiently large multiple of a semi-ample line bundle, the condition $(B)$ in Theorem \ref{Main} is equivalent to cohomological $q$-ampleness of $L$ (see \cite[Proposition 1.7]{So78}).
-It leads the following theorem:
+Theorem \ref{Main} gives a relation between the fibre dimension of a holomorphic map and the $q$-positivity.
+When the map is the holomorphic map associated to a sufficiently large multiple of a semi-ample line bundle $L$, condition $(B)$ in Theorem \ref{Main} is equivalent to the cohomological $q$-amplitude of $L$ (see \cite[Proposition 1.7]{So78}).
+It leads to the following theorem: